Gaurav927/Hidden_Markov_Model/README.md

 # Hidden_Markov_Model
 HMM from scratch

 The example for implementing HMM is inspired from GeoLife Trajectory Dataset.
-The data consist of 180 users and their GPS data of during the stay of 4 years.
+The data consist of 180 users and their GPS data during the stay of 4 years.
 After Data Cleaning and running some algorithms we got users and their place of interest with some probablity distribution i.e. transition probablity, observation probablity and instial state probablity distribution

 The data is based on above condition
 ### Derivation of Equations